Inherited rivalry shouldn’t overshadow a British classic as Benn faces Eubank Jr

 Eubank beat Benn in their first fight; the rivalry started, the rematch in 1993 was a draw and this Saturday, at the O2, their sons continue the feuding bloodline.
 The story has the epic and crazy qualities of a comic; boys becoming men and knowing from an early age that they were part of something bigger, something deeper.

 At the end of the summer in 1990, Barry Hearn, the promoter, performed a nice little bit of magic to move Benn, the WBO middleweight champion, closer to a defence against Eubank, an untested boxer with a growing profile.
 It was the summer when Donald Trump, then a promoter, tried to arrange a fight or two for Benn.
-Make no mistake, Benn was in demand, box office, the attraction: Eubank was not selling out York Hall.
+Make no mistake, Benn was in demand, box office, the attraction; Eubank was not selling out York Hall.

 Eubank simply talked his way into the fight by goading Benn; Hearn turned the growing festival of hate into the event.